awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 Vector and matrix introduction
 ------------------------------

-Many useful vector and matrix objects are defined elsewhere, thus O\
-:sub:`2`\ scl does not include native vector and matrix classes.
-Internally, O₂scl uses ``std::vector``,
-Boost uBLAS vector and
+Many useful vector and matrix objects are defined elsewhere, thus O₂scl does not include native vector and matrix classes.
+Internally, O₂scl uses ``std::vector``, Boost uBLAS vector and matrix objects:
-matrix objects: ``boost::numeric::ublas::vector<>``,
+``boost::numeric::ublas::vector<>``,
 ``boost::numeric::ublas::matrix<>``, and other related class templates.
 Many O₂scl routines are templates which are compatible with a wide range of vector and matrix types.
-See the :ref:`Multi-dimensional solver example` which shows how an O\
-:sub:`2`\ scl class can be used with Boost, Eigen, or Armadillo objects.
+See the :ref:`Multi-dimensional solver example` which shows how an O₂scl class can be used with Boost, Eigen, or Armadillo objects.

 The O₂scl library uses a standard nomenclature to distinguish a couple different concepts.
 The word "array" is always used to refer to C-style arrays, i.e. ``double[]``.
-If there are two dimensions in the array, it is a "two-dimensional array", i.e.
+If there are two dimensions in the array, it is a "two-dimensional array", i.e. ``double[][]`` .
-``double[][]`` .
 The word "vector" is reserved generic objects with array-like semantics.

 In general, there are many vector types (STL, Boost, etc.) and they can be characterized by whether or not they satisfy certain "concepts" like ``DefaultConstructible``.
 O₂scl classes which operate on vector types are designed to be as flexible as possible, so that they can be used with almost any vector type.
-Eventually, all O\
-:sub:`2`\ scl classes with template vector and matrix types should specify exactly which concepts are required to be satisified, but this is still in progress.
+Eventually, all O₂scl classes with template vector and matrix types should specify exactly which concepts are required to be satisified, but this is still in progress.

 The word "matrix" is reserved for the a generic object which has matrix-like semantics and can be accessed using ``operator(,)``.
 C++ matrix types typically prefer ``operator(,)`` over ``operator[][]``.
 This is because ``operator[][]`` implies the creation of a temporary row object, and it is thus difficult to implement ``operator[]`` without incurring an overhead.
 Nevertheless, some O₂scl classes have separate versions which operate on matrix types which are only accessible with ``operator[][]`` (like two-dimensional arrays).
 See :ref:`Linear Algebra` for examples of this distinction.

 With ``std::function<>`` and the new lambda function support in C++11, it is important to notice that ``std::function<double